Ed McIntyre

 Edward Marlow McIntyre Sr. (November 16, 1931 – August 14, 2004) became the first African American mayor of Augusta, Georgia, in 1981.
 He had previously served as a county commissioner for Richmond County since 1970, as the first black candidate to win the office.
-He is notable for a U.S. federal conviction for extortion in 1984.
-He later received a pardon and mounted three unsuccessful campaigns for the mayoralty, in 1990, 1998 and 2002.
+He received a U.S. federal conviction for extortion in 1984.
+He maintained he was innocent.
+After his release in 1985, he mounted three unsuccessful campaigns for the mayoralty, in 1990, 1998 and 2002.

 A graduate of Morehouse College, McIntyre worked for the Pilgrim Health Life Insurance Company before entering politics.